 Seaton Conservation Area

-Seaton is a compact conservation area in England, covering approximately 12 hectares of protected landscape.
-It is designated in 1991, reflecting the area's longstanding cultural and architectural significance.
-The area includes 3 listed buildings recognised for their heritage value.
+Seaton is a compact conservation area in England, covering approximately 13.8 hectares of protected landscape.
+It is one of the earliest conservation areas, designated in 1969, reflecting the area's longstanding cultural and architectural significance.
+Within the conservation area there are 17 listed buildings of architectural or historic importance.

 Note: There are 4 conservation areas with this name in the UK.